Glitch752/bad-cms/README.md

 ## [ todo ]
 - ~~Change to a state machine for a better codebase, more readable code, and less bugs~~
+- Remake project with cleaner code [ in progress ]
 - Work on the visual layout editor [ in progress ]
 - Let the user organize the workspace
 - Make the app more accessible